wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 routers are unable to send ICMPv4 packets, PMTUd may lead to persistent black-holing of IPv4 traffic.

-A router must therefore be able to generate ICMP Destination Unreachable messages ([RFC1812] Section 5.2.7.1).
-The source address of these messages must be one of the addresses assigned to the outgoing interface;
-if no such address has been assigned, then one of the other addresses assigned to the router, known as the "router-id", must be used ([RFC1812] Section 4.3.2.4).
+A router must therefore be able to generate ICMPv4 Destination Unreachable messages (as required by [RFC1812] Section 5.2.7.1).
+The source address of these messages must be one of the addresses assigned to the outgoing interface; if no such address has been assigned, then one of the other addresses assigned to the router, known as the "router-id", must be used ([RFC1812] Section 4.3.2.4).

 Routers implementing the mechanism described in this document do not need to have any IPv4 addresses assigned to any of their interfaces, and [RFC1812] does not specify what happens if no router-id has been assigned.
-If a router does not have any IPv4 addresses assigned, the router MUST use the dummy address 192.0.0.8 as the source address of outgoing ICMP packets ([RFC7600], Section 4.8, Requirement R-22).
+If a router does not have any IPv4 addresses assigned, the router MUST use the dummy address 192.0.0.8 as the source address of outgoing ICMPv4 packets (which is compatible with [RFC7600], Section 4.8, Requirement R-22).

 Using the dummy address as the source of ICMPv4 packet causes a number of
 drawbacks: